110-141-143-153-145-162/typing-club-hacks/README.md

 # Typing-Club
 Want to unlock all the levels ?
-This lets you unlock all Typing Club levels .
+This lets you unlock all Typing Club levels and use auto type to complete levels for you . # Typing Club Hacks

 First, login to Typing Club .